-The project aims to promote European identity and integration through the awareness of transhumance routes as a common cultural legacy.
+The initiative aims to promote European identity and integration through the awareness of transhumance routes as a common cultural legacy.
 The intention is to create a net of cultural links between itineraries with similar histories preserving and reinventing a cultural landscape of pastures and meadows produced through millennia by the constant interaction between man and nature.

 Traditions and functional aspects of a pastoral life-style foster the awareness of our common cultural roots and should be preserved and/or reinvented in case traditional know-how being endangered.
-The project will promote activities complementing traditional pastoralism, such as sustainable and creative tourism, educational and therapeutic activities related to the interaction between man and animal.
+The initiative will promote activities complementing traditional pastoralism, such as sustainable and creative tourism, educational and therapeutic activities related to the interaction between man and animal.

 ”Transhumance Trails & Rural Roads.
-A European network of traditional itineraries” was initiated in 2016 as an international and multidisciplinary research project originating from three transhumance systems, showing the diversity from northern Europe to its southernmost region, and including three nations, Sweden, Italy, and Spain.
+A European network of traditional itineraries” was initiated in 2016 as an international and multidisciplinary research initiative originating from three transhumance systems, showing the diversity from northern Europe to its southernmost region, and including three nations, Sweden, Italy, and Spain.
 The research areas are:

 TTRR association is open to Institutions that studies Transhumance in all the multi-disciplinary aspects envolved and also to Entities that manage territory in which the main line, the route and the trail-tracks lie